SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Stepper/StepperTutorial.md

 Now that everything is configured, you can publish and use your app.

 You can create new incidents using the form component and the save button in the header bar.
 You can inspect and update existing incidents by selecting them in the table component at the bottom.
+The stepper component visualizes the past states and the possible future states of an incident.
+This visualization clearly shows the user what steps were taken to resolve the incident and what steps still need to happen before it is fully resolved.

 ![Application usage](~/user-guide/images/StepperApp.gif)